curiositymotive/curiositymotive.github.io/_posts/2017-02-23-Stranger-Things-Tiger-Edition.md

 ## Back in the right-side up

 For me, this experience was all about designing within limitations, trying to mimic the feel of a certain game platform, and learning a new tool for game creation while coming out at the end with something that just feels right, from the art, to the music, to the gameplay.
 This was a fun project to work on, and starting out with such Mike’s beautiful design was fantastic inspiration to make something great.
-Go give it a play [here](https://curiositymotive.itch.io/stranger-things-tiger-edition) at let us know what you think!
+I really hope you enjoy playing and please let me know what you think!
+Also, don't forget to check out Mike who you can find on <a href="https://twitter.com/mikelikebike">Twitter</a> & <a href="https://dribbble.com/mikedonovan">Dribbble</a>.